MalloryWittwer/image-analysis-field-guide/src/sections/getting_started/pages/new_project.md

 As your project develops, you will probably have to create multiple `scripts` and `notebooks` to take care of different parts of your analysis.
 To keep things tidy, it might be useful to

-- Create a `/scripts` folder for your Python scripts (and move your scripts there)
+- Create a `/scripts` folder for your Python scripts (and move your scripts in there)
 - Create a `/notebooks` folder for your notebooks

 ```{note}